 We love Chawanmushi!
-We tried this many times at home already and it gets better with practice ;P (the earlier ones I did were too dry on top).
-They’re easy to make and I’m so glad we don’t have to run off to a sushi place every time we need a Chawanmushi fix ;)
+We tried this many times at home and it gets better (timing) with each attempt.
+They’re easy to make and I’m so glad we don’t have to run off to a sushi place every time we need a Chawanmushi fix.

 Chawanmushi (Japanese egg custard steamed in a tea cup)

 A) For the egg custard mixture::